polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/smart-contracts/ink-fundamentals.md

 - Constructor Functions
 - Message Functions

-### Custom Types

-ink! supports custom type definitions needed to interact with the Substrate runtime.
-By default, ink! has access to all the [primitive Substrate types](../runtime/primitives) like `AccountId`, `Balance`, `Hash`, etc...

-You can specify and interact with additional types which may be specific to your Substrate runtime environment.

 ### Overflow Safety

 Being written in Rust, ink! can provide compile-time overflow/underflow safety.
 Using a Rust